RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/test/reports/functional-report.md

 * 🚧 [[Issue] Build & Install periodically fails](https://issues.redhat.com/browse/APPENG-220)

 ## Process management from Business Central
-- [ ] Start a process on KS
+- [x] Start a process on KS
   - [X] Process is listed in `Process Instance` page
   - [X] Validate process state and diagram
-- ❌ Complete the process
+- [x] Complete the process
-  - ❌ The process state is updated accordingly
+  - [x] The process state is updated accordingly

 Repeat the above tests for the following scenarios:
-- [X] Process without human task that auto-completes
+- [x] Process without human task that auto-completes
-- ❌ Process with human task
+- [x] Process with human task
   - The user task is assigned to the user who deployed the project

 **Issues**:
 * ✅ [[Issue] Deployed process is not listed in Business Central console](https://issues.redhat.com/browse/APPENG-222)
-* 🚧 [[Issue] Human task not listed under Task Inbox page](https://issues.redhat.com/browse/APPENG-227)
+* ✅ [[Issue] Human task not listed under Task Inbox page](https://issues.redhat.com/browse/APPENG-227)
 * 🚧 [[Issue] 2 browsers showing different redirect URIs for 'business-central' client](https://issues.redhat.com/browse/APPENG-226)
 ## RHPAM Authoring with remote git
 The purpose is to connect the Business Central Git to the remote Git